Join mailing list by writing your e-mail and hit return on your keyborad:

 I also have a wire lock which is a long cable with a lock on it.
 And I have a normal lock as well.
 Both of them is code locks so I don't have to worry about where the key went.
 The wire lock can also be used to attach the iMac to a table or something when working on location.

 Here's a studio photo of a Peli 1510 with Canon gear and - interstingly enough - pockets in the top.
 My experience is that the foam is good to keep small parts in place.
-And I prefer that nothing moves around inside the bag as there's so much lens glass in it (never put a heavy metal lock inside the bag as it will work like a hammer).
+And I prefer that nothing moves around inside the bag as there's so much lens glass in it (never put a heavy metal lock inside the bag as it will move around like a hammer).
 If you look at this photo you will also see that the lenses will cause a problem at some point when the bag is closed.

 I will get back later with other bags and storage experiences.